yssource/rhai/doc/src/about/non-design.md

   integrate with native Rust applications.

-* No formal language grammar - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements and a Pratt parser for expressions.
+* No formal language grammar - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements, and a hand-coded Pratt parser for expressions.

   This lack of formalism allows the parser itself to be exposed as a service in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators],